 ROI = ($900,000 – $600,000) / ($600,000) = 0.5 = 50%

-So the return on your investment in the property from the example is 50%.
+So the return on your investment for the property is 50%.

 As a marketing manager in a large international company, you introduce a new marketing program with a budget of $250,000.
-The expected result of the program is $200,000 growth of profits in each of the following two years.
-First of all, note that your total gain from this investment is gain in the first year plus gain in the second year.
+The result of this program is a $200,000 growth in profits over each of the following two years.
+First of all, note that your total gain from this investment is the gain from the first year plus the gain from the second year.

 G = $200,000 + $200,000 = $400,000.